 Most beginners interested in learning Python develop a plan where they spend a certain number of hours a day to learning Python fundamentals and another portion of the day to putting those skills into practice.

-Is it Hard to Learn Python?
+Is Python Hard to Learn?

 Is Learning Python Worth it in 2021?